-2020 2019
+2021 2020

-(restated)

-EUR denominated payable due to Ukrainian bank 7 202 6 539
+EUR denominated payable due to Ukrainian bank 6 645 7 202

-Trade accounts payable 899 1 485
+Trade accounts payable 733 899

-Due to employees 974 1 493
+Due to employees 1 038 974

-Other 155 3 549
+Other 480 155

-9 230 13 066
+8896 9 230

-As of 31 December 2020, and 2019, the Group transferred the remaining balance of EUR-denominated loans due, to one of the major Group's lenders.
+As of 31 December 2021 and 2020, the Group transferred the remaining balance of EUR-denominated loans due, to one of the major Group's lenders.
 The remaining balance was transferred to payables after the appropriation of the Group's assets by the mentioned bank.
 The remaining balance of payable due to this bank was calculated after deducting the value of the assets sold-out by the bank from the balance of the loan.
-In 2018 the Group incurred a loss in the operation of the forced sale by the lender.

 The Group considers the bank's actions as illegal and brought the lender to trial.
-The Group brought the lender to trial and in 2020 won the interim trial in Supreme Court of Ukraine.
+The Group brought the lender to trial and in 2020 won it in Supreme Court of Ukraine.